pujols/OSU_CSE_5524_2025AU/HW_5_programming_set/Readme.md

 * Modify the autoencoder architecture
 * Change the training setup
-* Change the training set or adding data augmentations
+* Change the training set or add data augmentations

 ### Not allowed
 * Using any images from `data_folder_test` in training.